ZacharyWesterman/libzed/README.md

 ---

-There is also support for various [generators][generators], and even custom generators can be created.
+Another powerful feature is the support for various [generators][generators], with many useful built-ins and support for easy custom generators.
 For example, a memory efficient way to read lines in a file is with `z::file::lines`:
 ```cpp
 #include <z/file/lines.hpp>